wayneluke/vB5-Documentation/release_notes/vBulletin 5.6.6.md

 ### PHP 7.3

 PHP 7.3 has reached End of Life status on December 6th, 2022.
-As such, we will be dropping support for this version in an upcoming release.
-We recommend upgrading your server to PHP 7.4 or higher.
+It is recommended to upgrade your server to PHP 7.4 or higher.

 ### MySQL 5.6.X

 MySQL 5.6 has reached End of Life.
 The MariaDB equivalent is 10.0.
-It is recommended that you have your server upgraded to 5.7 or higher (MariaDB 10.2 or higher) as soon as possible.
+Make sure to upgrade your server to MySQL 5.7 or higher (MariaDB 10.2 or higher) as soon as possible.

 ---